Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: System Model and Design

-Our goal is to design a fast BFT protocol for wide-area deployments that satisfy the standard SMR safety and liveness (see \S\ref{sec:state_machine_replication}) for the optimal resilience bound $t~=~\lfloor \frac{n-1}{3} \rfloor$ and can tune itself to achieve fast commit latency in the expected common-case when there are no more than $t_\mathit{fast} = \lceil \frac{t}{2} \rceil$ faulty replicas and a stable, correct leader.
+\ourProtocol{} is a self-optimizing protocol transformation that adapts the resilience threshold of a BFT protocol and tunes replica voting weights to enable the emergence of smaller quorums for low-latency transaction ordering.
+Our approach seeks to balance between maintaining maximum resilience and continuously striving for faster consensus execution by optimizing the system for the common case with few or no failures.
+Specifically, we aim to design a fast BFT SMR approach for wide-area deployments that satisfies the standard SMR safety and liveness (see \S\ref{sec:state_machine_replication}) for the optimal resilience bound \mbox{$t=\lfloor \frac{n-1}{3} \rfloor$} and can tune itself to achieve fast commit latency when there is a stable, correct leader and no more than \mbox{$t_\mathit{fast} = \lceil \frac{t}{2} \rceil$} faulty replicas.

-\ourProtocol{} provides continuous self-optimization at runtime by adapting the resilience threshold and changing weights to enable the emergence of smaller consensus quorums for low-latency transaction execution.
-To achieve this, it aims for the best of both worlds since it maintains the maximum resilience of the system for supporting diagnosis and repairs while continuously attempting to run consensus instances faster by optimizing the system for the expected common case with few or no failures.

-This dual approach is implemented using abortable state machines, as previously done for performance~\cite{aublin2015next} and resource efficiency~\cite{distler2015resource}.
+This approach is implemented using two modes of operation (see Figure~\ref{fig:intro:reconfigurations}), as done in the past for improving performance~\cite{aublin2015next} and resource efficiency~\cite{distler2015resource}.
 The system starts in \emph{conservative mode} by running instances of a quorum-based consensus protocol tolerating $t$ failures.
-If nothing bad happens for a certain number of consensus instances, the system switches to the optimistic \emph{fast mode} that tolerates only $t_\mathit{fast}$ failures.
-While the leader is correct and the number of actual failures does not surpass $t_\mathit{fast}$, \ourProtocol{} stays in this configuration and uses smaller quorums to accelerate the termination of consensus.
-If latency gains do not match expectations, the leader is found to be faulty, or if correct replicas detect equivocations, \ourProtocol{} switches back to the conservative mode.
-Figure~\ref{fig:intro:reconfigurations} illustrates the two modes of operation.
+Periodically, after a number of consensus instances are decided, the system attempts to switch to the optimistic \emph{fast mode} that tolerates only $t_\mathit{fast}$ failures.
+While the leader is correct and the number of actual failures $f$ does not surpass $t_\mathit{fast}$, \ourProtocol{} stays in this configuration and uses smaller quorums to accelerate consensus.
+If latency improvements do not match expectations, the leader is suspected to be faulty, or correct replicas detect equivocations, \ourProtocol{} switches back to the conservative mode.

-Even building upon the features of AWARE~\cite{aware}, allowing us the use small quorums with reconfigurable weights based on the observed latency between replicas, \ourProtocol{} design encompasses several challenges.
-First and foremost, we need mechanisms to detect and diagnose the system when there are more than $f > t_\mathit{fast}$ failures.
-Second, we need a robust reconfiguration mechanism to safely abort the fast configuration and move to the conservative one in such situations.
-Finally, the client-replica contract needs to ensure linearizability in our dual fault-threshold approach.
-These issues are discussed in the following subsections.